-Figure 19.
-Excavated dune at MUI01 on Mustang Island looking (A) north toward Horace Caldwell Pier and (B) landward.
+Figure 20.
+Excavated dune at MUI01 on Mustang Island looking (A) north toward Horace Caldwell Pier, and (B) landward.

 Palacios, Van Vleck, and Tidehaven students have continued their beach measurements at Matagorda Bay Nature Park.
 The park has two special circumstances that make this monitoring especially informative and important.

-Monitoring sites have been established on the up-drift side of the jetty at the mouth of the Colorado River and at sites that allow students to compare (1) a beach/dune system where vehicular traffic on the beach will be strictly prohibited (MAT03) with (2) an adjacent area where vehicular traffic will continue to be permitted (MAT01 and MAT02).
+(1) Monitoring sites have been established on the updrift side of the jetty at the mouth of the Colorado River and at sites that allow students to compare a beach/dune system where vehicular traffic on the beach will be limited (MAT03) with an adjacent area where vehicular traffic will continue to be unrestricted (MAT01 and MAT02).
 Impacts of coastal structures (jetties) are critical to coastal management, and impacts of vehicles on Texas' beaches are not well documented.
-Vehicular traffic was permitted on the pedestrian beach at the Nature Park until 2007.
-There is now a call to reopen this section of beach to vehicular traffic because of a perceived lack of use by pedestrian-only beachgoers.
-Data collected between 2005 and 2007 will serve as a baseline for the study on vehicular impact on beaches if the beach remains closed to vehicles.
-Because it is still too early in the study to compare the beaches, in the interest of scientific study, we hope that the beach remains a pedestrian beach.
-Also during the 2009-2010 academic year, the U.S. Army Corps of Engineers began constructing a new north jetty at the mouth of the Colorado River.
-GPS-mapped shorelines from September 2006 and September 2012 show a 70-m seaward movement of shoreline position at MAT03 immediately north of the new jetty (Fig. 20).
-Student data at MAT03 will be used to continue monitoring the effects of the jetty on east Matagorda Peninsula.
+Vehicular traffic was permitted on the beach adjacent to the Nature Park until 2007.
+Currently, this section of beach has restricted access for vehicular traffic.
+Data collected between 2005 and 2007 will served as a baseline for the study on vehicular impact on beaches if the beach remains closed to vehicles.

+(2) During the 2009-2010 academic year, the U.S. Army Corps of Engineers began constructing a new north jetty at the mouth of the Colorado River.
+GPS-mapped shorelines from September 2006 and September 2012 show an 80-m seaward movement of shoreline position at MAT03 immediately north of the new jetty (fig. 21).
+Student data at MAT03 has shown that the new jetty on east Matagorda Peninsula has caused the shoreline to move seaward at a rate of 11 m per year between 2006 and 2014.

-Figure 20.
+Figure 21.
 Shoreline position change at Matagorda Peninsula.